 You can fill the space created by a missing tooth with a dental bridge or an implant.
 An implant is a fake tooth that fills the gap.
 The main difference is that it isn’t attached to any other teeth.
 It’s rooted into your jaw by a titanium post and covered by a dental crown.

-This process takes time and requires surgery, but the choice between a dental bridge vs implant depends on many things — the reason you need it, your medical history and affordability.
-Your dentist in Brooklyn discusses the options with you before recommending the best option.
+This process takes time and requires surgery, but the choice between a dental bridge vs implant depends on many things — the reason you need it, your medical history, and affordability.
+Your dentist discusses the options with you before recommending the best option.

 Different Types of Bridges